Secure By Design

 - Ensure software integrity and security, which are key aspects of secure by default principles

-To tackle these issues, BSI’s TR-03183 mandates a machine-processable SBOM format that includes cryptographic integrity, metadata tracking, and structured dependencies.
+To address these challenges, BSI’s TR-03183 (implementation guidance) recommends a machine-processable SBOM format that includes cryptographic integrity, metadata tracking, and structured dependencies.
 This approach aligns with the European cybersecurity certification scheme and supports the conformity assessment process required by the CRA.

 CRA Compliance Timeline